 I feel like I have to check on my mind and muscle powers.
 You know, to see if I’ve got any.

 It’s like I’m Mr. Frank, the grocery man at Frank’s Grocery and Food Mart.
 I help Mimi with our weekly shopping there.
-She holds onto the cart, and I fetch stuff for her.
+She holds onto the cart and her list, and I fetch stuff for her.
 (That’s a Mimi word–fetch.)
 I always bump into Mr. Frank in his white apron.
 He checks the shelves and makes notes.
 Just doing inventory, Isabel, he says to me and pats my head.
 Need to see what’s what.

 That’s how it is with me.
 I’m doing inventory, checking to see what I have left on my shelves.

 It’s not that I don’t want to go downstairs and see Mimi and Pop, Clyde and Sam.
 I can hear them from here.
 They’re up and at ‘em, as Mom used to say.

 Listen to this, Dearie, Pop says as he reads the sports page.

 Do you want oatmeal or Cherrios, Clyde?
 Mimi doesn’t know exactly what the guys like for breakfast, and she’s trying to Get It Right.

 And I hear VaroomVaroom noises that tell me the Tonkas are on the table next to the cereal bowls.
 Pop and Mimi don’t know that Dad didn’t allow toys at the table, because of all the spills.